ibitec7/portfolio/README.md

 # Portfolio Analysis and Optimization Project

 This project is aimed at preparing and analyzing a low-risk, moderate return portfolio.
 The system supports the sourcing, analysis, and visualization of stock data along with an optimization workflow.
+The project involved creating a diversified investment portfolio combining fixed income assets and growth stocks, aimed at maximizing returns while minimizing risks.
+The project utilized machine learning and statistics for risk optimization and maximizing equity returns.

+## Key Highlights
+Portfolio Composition:
+ - 40% in Growth Stocks and ETFs: Focused on sectors with high growth potential, including technology, sustainability, and pharmaceuticals.
+ - 60% in Fixed Income Assets: Invested in US Treasury Bonds and Hong Kong Green Bonds to ensure stability and predictable returns.

+Risk Management:
+ - Employed hedging strategies, such as collar positions, to mitigate risks associated with market volatility.
+ - Conducted correlation analysis to ensure the diversification of assets, minimizing the risk of simultaneous losses.

+Performance Optimization:
+ - Used 20,000 Monte-Carlo simulations to find the risk and return profiles of the configurations.
+ - Utilized Markowitz optimization to determine the optimal weightings for securities, achieving an expected annual return of 18.3% with an 11.5% volatility.

+Benchmark Comparison:
+ - The portfolio consistently outperformed the S&P 500 over time, demonstrating superior returns with lower volatility.
+ - The portfolio projected roughly 60% higher returns than the S&P500 with a 70% probability of outperforming the S&P500 in 10 years.

 ## Project Structure
 - **src/**: Contains the analysis script (`analyze.py`) that: